Accessible Version

 How to Respond to Possible Dental Emergency

 Numerous conditions may cause tooth, gum, or mouth pain, swelling, or other symptoms that interfere with your normal flow of life.
-This is a great reason to have an established family dentist in New Orleans, LA, who knows your current dental health status and with whom you’ve created a connection.
+This is a great reason to have an established family dentist New Orleans, LA, who knows your current dental health status and with whom you’ve created a connection.
 This way, you know who to call and how to describe your symptoms.